 Like Deborah Francis White, Laura Bates was one of the first people who really lit my feminist fire, however wrong that sounds.
 Laura founded the organisation Everyday Sexism, which calls out unnecessary sexism in ordinary situations you might not spot.
 I really respect the way she highlights the need to teach the idea of consent with sex education too.
 Hear her on the Ctrl Alt Delete podcast.

 Radio DJ, Presenter, and most importantly (to me!), Founder of The Pool, Lauren Laverne is a real inspiration for representing women and creating a platform for women’s media.
 Plus, I stood in the coat line with her at the Glamour Awards last year… Listen to her on the Ctrl Alt Delete podcast.

 On the upper echelon of the blog world lies Leandra Medine Cohen, creator of Man Repeller.
 I’m inspired by her journey – we share the same start in the blog world, after sabbaticals in Paris – and her writing is both iconic and always with a moral to learn.
 Her site obviously now has multiple contributors, but that just makes it even more fun to read.
 This episode of the Unstyled podcast with Leandra is one of my favourites.

 20. Liv Purvis

 Liv Purvis writes the wonderfully pretty, unashamedly real blog What Olivia Did.
-Hers is another blog that stuck with me from the first time I visited it, and I love that she occasionally dabbles in ethical fashion, especially with Reformation.
+Hers is another blog that stuck with me from the first time I visited it, and I love that she occasionally dabbles in ethical fashion.
 I really enjoyed listening to her chat with Emma Gannon on Ctrl Alt Delete.